► Audi’s next electrified decade planned

 Audi’s electrification plan

-Audi CEO Bram Schot told CAR at the 2019 Frankfurt motor show that the brand needs to answer customers’ demands by offering a more focused range of models.
-In an interview with car at Frankfurt, he stated that he would like 25% fewer model lines and variations as quickly as possible, which represents quite a shift in Audi’s philosophy.
+Former Audi CEO Bram Schot told CAR at the 2019 Frankfurt motor show that the brand needs to answer customers’ demands by offering a more focused range of models.
+In an interview with CAR, he stated that he would like 25% fewer model lines and variations as quickly as possible, which represents quite a shift in Audi’s philosophy.

 Along with the culling of combustion engine product variants, Audi’s goal is to offer more than 30 electrified cars by 2025, with 20 being full BEVs.
 “We expect that 40% of all Audis sold by 2025 will be electrified.

-With regards to the range of PHEVs, the first of these come in the shape of the A7 and A8, Q5 and Q7 plug-in hybrids.
+With regards to the range of PHEVs, the first of these arrived in the shape of the A7 and A8, Q5 and Q7 plug-in hybrids.
 Gone is the ‘e-Tron’ tag of old, now the PHEV variants are badged ‘TFSIe’ with a numerical prefix.
 For example, the A7 and Q5 have the ‘55 TFSIe’ badge, while the Q7 and A8 use the ‘60 TFSIe’ badge.
 As always with Audi now, that number signifies a total system power output range.

-Next to join the range of PHEVs will be the Q3 and next-generation A3 hatchback.
+Next to join the range of PHEVs were the A6, the Q3 and the latest-generation A3 hatchback.

-- MEB you might recognise, as it’s the abbreviation that’s been thrown around for the past few years within the VW Group.
+MEB you might recognise, as it’s the abbreviation that’s been thrown around for the past few years within the VW Group.
 The platform is designed to underpin small to medium battery-electric cars, with the first production model being the Volkswagen ID.3.
-Seat’s first shot is the near-identical El Born, while Skoda is already preparing the Enyaq that uses that same platform.
+Seat’s first shot is the near-identical El Born, while Skoda has launched the Enyaq on the same platform.
 Audi, meanwhile, sees the architecture as useful for its smaller, lower-end cars in the years to come.

 In fact, Audi revealed in an exclusive behind-the-scenes preview a design study of a forthcoming model designed to sit on the PPE platform.
 To us it looks like an A7 Sportback with the face of one of the brand’s AI concepts, but that’s arguably a tad reductive.
 Keep scrolling for more on this elusive new model.